learn-co-students/ttt-6-position-taken-rb-bootcamp-prep-000/README.md

 In this lab we'll be adding a `#position_taken?` method to our Tic Tac Toe game.
 This method will be responsible for evaluating the user's input against the Tic Tac Toe board and checking to see whether or not that position is occupied.

 For example, if the user inputs that they would like to fill out position `"2"`, we would take that string `"2"` and convert it to board index 1.
 Then we pass the index to our `#position_taken?` and check to see if that position is vacant or if it contains an "X" or an "O".
-If the position is free, the method should return `false` (i.e. "not taken"), otherwise it will return `true`.
+If the position is free, the method should return `false` (i.e. "not taken"); otherwise it will return `true`.

-Basically, we have the `#position_take?` method so you don't end up playing with this guy:
+Basically, we have the `#position_taken?` method so you don't end up playing with this guy:

 ![robot doesnt know positio_take?](https://i.imgur.com/GTk0h37.gif "No body wants to play tic tac toe with this guy")